 Pasta with broccoli

 This broccoli pasta is a great family midweek meal that can easily be scaled up to serve in packed lunches.
-Pop a portion in a box and hey presto, lunch is served.
-Plus you can mix up the pasta shapes and swap for whatever their preferred pasta shape is.
+Pop a portion in a box, bulk it up with fresh tomato, spinach or sweetcorn, and hey presto, lunch is served.
+Pasta's a great cupboard staple - try mixing up the pasta shapes for a bit of change and to add some excitement.
+If you always go for penne, try bows!

 Pizza-style whirl buns

 This budget recipe for pizza buns makes 12 savoury snacks ideal for picnics, parties and lunchboxes.
-Plus the dough is super easy to make - just add water to our bread mix flour.
-Simples.
-Then tear into portion-sized bits ready for the lunchbox.
+Plus the dough is super easy to make — just add water to our bread mix flour.
+Tear into portion-sized bits ready for the lunchbox and you're good to go.